guyi49/just-for-interest/ietls/talking/事/part1.md

 5. Taking photos

-    Do you like taking photos?
+    - Do you like taking photos?
+        - yeah，I love it
+        - the type of photos you taking

-    Do you like taking selfies?
+    - Do you like taking selfies?
+        - If
+        - record / capture some funny/hilarious moments

-    What is your favorite family photo?3 | 6
+    - What is your favorite family photo?
+        - It should be the half a year.
+        - Year of XXX
+        - a studio

-    Do you want to improve your photography skills?
+    - Do you want to improve your photography skills?
+        - photographer
+        - photography
+        - Yes.I guess it's a quite good way to make yourself more attractive.
+        - especially about composition to make the photo more ornamental
+        - influencer

 6. Time management *

     - Do you like being busy?
         - Actually not really
-        - I like being full rather than being busy.
+        - I tend to be full rather than being busy.
+        - get the sense of self satisfaction.

     - How do you plan your time in a day?
+        - Basically,I usually work from 9:00 am to 6.00 pm.
-        - I usually make a to-do list that including what I should do and the time I used.
+        - In order to work more efficient, I make a to-do list that including what I should do and the time I used.
+        - I freely allocate my tme outside of work.

     - When do you find it hard to allocate time?
         - I don't seem to have such a moment.
+        - Based on my habits I just mentioned.
-        - I like an efficient lifestyle,so I don't time wasting time on meaningless thing.
+        - I enjoy having an efficient lifestyle,so I don't want to waste time on meaningless thing

     - Is it easy to manage time for you?
-        - yes,I clearly know what I do.
+        - yes,I clearly know what to do in a day.
+        - It is clear for me to know what to do in a day.
+        - Through some useful way.
+        - it can help us manage time easily through some useful way.
         - And Managing time properly is beneficial way to make my lifestyle more simple and efficient.

 7. Lost and found